zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 Jumpers & Switches
 ==================

-Zephyr Project uses the Galileo default jumper settings except for the IOREF jumper which must be set to match the external operating voltage of either 3.3 V or 5 V.
+The Zephyr kernel uses the Galileo default jumper settings except for the IOREF jumper which must be set to match the external operating voltage of either 3.3 V or 5 V.